This page is designed for current and prospective partner restaurants and vendors.

 Provide a culinary ingredient or service:

-In every way possible, the Downtown Welcome Table aims to shine light on the inherent dignity of everyone who walks through the doors.
+In every way possible, the Downtown Welcome Table aims to shine light on the inherent worth of everyone who walks through the doors.
 Fresh ingredients are lovingly prepared and beautifully presented.
 Flowers adorn each table and silverware is rolled in cloth napkins.
-We believe using products that have worth, extends the notion that people have worth and so we partner with ethical companies who emphasize quality.
+We believe using products of high quality extends the notion that people have worth and so we partner with ethical companies that emphasize fresh and local, or artisan-made.
 A shining example of this is The Welcome Table Coffee Collective– a group of local roasters who donate fair-trade, locally roasted coffee beans on a monthly basis.

 If you have a culinary product or service that you are interested in providing, either by donation or at cost, we would love to hear from you!